Updated May 6, 2023

 - Functional programming performs many different operations for which the data is fixed.
 People use object-oriented programming to perform a few operations with common behavior and different variants.

 - Functional programming has a stateless programming model.
 Object-oriented programming has a stateful programming model.

 - In functional programming, a state does not exist.
 In object-oriented programming, the state exists.

-- In functional programming, the main focus of programming is what are we doing.
-In object-oriented programming, the main focus of programming is how are we doing.
+- In functional programming, the main focus of programming is what we are doing.
+In object-oriented programming, the main focus of programming is how we are doing.